ldwitts/rps-project/README.md

 # rps-project

-Simple console rock paper scissor game to practice js basics.
+Add a basic UI to the rock paper scissor game.